The Theatre School > Conservatory > Undergraduate Conservatory > Dramaturgy / Criticism

 RandomStandardImageHeaderWH1

-The Theatre School’s Bachelor of Fine Arts (BFA) degree in dramaturgy/criticism helps students explore their critical thinking and writing skills for a variety of applications within theatre and other art forms.
-The four-year curriculum provides students with primary tools—script analysis, dramatic theory, and new play development – and practical application of those tools in our production process.
+The Theatre School’s Bachelor of Fine Arts (BFA) degree in dramaturgy/criticism helps students explore their critical thinking and writing skills for a variety of applications in theatre, museums, archives, film, journalism, agenting, startups, oral history, and other realms, including graduate school.
+The four-year curriculum provides students with tools—script analysis, dramatic theory, and new play development – and practical application of those tools in our production process.

 Request InformationVisit The Theatre SchoolApply Online